sabrinaadler/myblog/content/posts/hello-world.md

 ---
-title: "Hello, World"
+title: "Hello World!"
 date: 2025-07-04
 draft: false
 ---

-Welcome to my new blog! 🚀
+Welcome to my new blog!
-I'll be sharing thoughts on operating systems, machine learning, algorithms, LaTeX, and code projects here. test
+I'll be sharing thoughts on my current projects and interests.
+I hope you enjoy!